peisong-zhang/peisong-zhang.github.io/_pages/about.md

 ---

 Hi!
 I am currently a first-year Master’s student at the Yang Loo Lin School of Medicine, [National University of Singapore](https://medicine.nus.edu.sg/), majoring in Precision Health and Medicine.
 I received my Bachelor’s degree in Applied Physics from School of Science, Jimei University in 2023, advised by Prof. [Zhijin Wang](https://scholar.google.com/citations?user=rKUpBpMAAAAJ&hl=en).
-My research focuses on time series forecasting, smart healthcare, and developing robust and efficient algorithms driven by practical problems.
+My research focuses on time series forecasting, causal world model, and machine learning for medical practice.
+Additionally, I collaborate closely with Mr. [Yaohui Huang](https://scholar.google.com/citations?user=cl5HYUEAAAAJ&hl=en) and Prof. [Xiufeng Liu](https://scholar.google.com/citations?user=pbf7EH4AAAAJ&hl=en).

 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)
-Currently, I collaborate closely with Mr. [Yaohui Huang](https://scholar.google.com/citations?user=cl5HYUEAAAAJ&hl=en) and Prof. [Xiufeng Liu](https://scholar.google.com/citations?user=pbf7EH4AAAAJ&hl=en).
+Currently, I'm having a research internship in CogAI4Sci Lab, supervised by Prof. [Dianbo Liu](https://www.cogai4sci.com/).

 `I am actively searching for a Ph.D. program.
 Please feel free to drop me an email if you are interested!`